jtibbertsma/react_on_rails/docs/additional-reading/code-splitting.md

 What's going on in this example is that we're putting the rendering code in the callback passed to `match`.
 The effect is that the client render doesn't happen until the code chunk gets fetched from the server, preventing the client/server code mismatch.

+The idea is that match from react-router is async; it fetches the component using the getComponent method that you provide with the route definition, and then passes the props to the callback that are needed to do the complete render.
+Then we do the first render inside of the callback, so that the first render is the same as the server render.

+The server render matches the deferred render because the server bundle is a single file, and so it doesn't need to wait for anything to be fetched.

 Note that in page.html.erb, we call `react_component` in the exact same way as if we were going to call `register` in the startup code.

 ### Caveats